 Larkin came to Mountain Horse School from Copper Cayuse Outfitters in Pemby.
 He got my attention with his huge heart and presence.
 Despite this little guy's small stature, he insists that he IS NOT SMALL.
 He is incredibly good at teaching boundaries, respect and assertiveness on the ground, and timing and responsiveness under saddle.

-Rosie is the poster child of Mountain Horse School... the greeting committee and the free-range food cleaner upper.
+Rosie (on the right) is the poster child of Mountain Horse School; the greeting committee and the free-range food cleaner upper.
 She pops out of her hay nest in the barn at the slightest noise, and loves if you get down really low, move slowly, and giver her a good belly or chin scratch.
 Or any kind of scratch.
 She flew out to BC in a pig crate, and arrived at the farm wearing a tiny pink tutu.